MattThommes/amplify-react-app/readme/README.dev.md

 ### Amplify environment setup

-Run `amplify env list`, and you should see:
+Run `make amplify-envs`, and you should see:

 ```
 | Environments |